The Arkansas Traveler (song): History

-It was Arkansas' state song from 1949 to 1963, and the state historic song since 1987.
+The official state song of Arkansas from 1949 to 1963, it has been the state historic song since 1987.
 The official lyrics were written by a committee in 1947 in preparation for its naming as the official state song.
-The other official Arkansas state songs are "Arkansas" (state anthem), "Arkansas (You Run Deep In Me)," and "Oh, Arkansas."
+It is traditionally known to have had several versions of lyrics, which are much older than Arkansas' copyrighted song.
+Arkansas' other state songs are "Arkansas" (state anthem), "Arkansas (You Run Deep In Me)," and "Oh, Arkansas."